WPManageNinja/wpsocialninja-docs/guide/twitter-feed/twitter-configuration-twitter-feeds-wp-social-ninja.md

 _Twitter Configuration_

-### **Step **1
+### **Step**1

 In order to configure manually, Go to the Platform and you will find the Twitter module, click on the module and the Twitter configuration interface will come up.
-Now** **enter your** Twitter App** credentials collected from the [Twitter](https://developer.twitter.com/en/apps)[ app](https://developer.twitter.com/en/apps).
+Nowenter your** Twitter App** credentials collected from the [Twitter](https://developer.twitter.com/en/apps)[ app](https://developer.twitter.com/en/apps).
 To obtain the necessary credentials, you must link your own Twitter app and also you have to purchase a subscription for the Twitter app.

 You can connect with the API Version 1 or API Version 2.
 We recommend **API Version 2** to connect WP Social Ninja with Twitter.